Fattcat/PcLiveStream/README.md

 # PcLiveStream
-Pc Live display Streaming to web server with Python and Flask.
+Pc Live display Streaming to web server with Python and Html.

-Script provides Active LIVE STREAM when is started on Target PC to web server IP.
+You can chose script with Active LIVE STREAM using 2 seconds delay between screenshot img and send to WebServer using Flask on Target PC.

 Please run this command
 ```